Anokyeken/violencePrediction/README.md

-# HViolence Recognition  -- Violence Recognition from Videos using Machine Learning
+# Violence Recognition  -- Violence Recognition from Videos using Machine Learning
 `Violence and non-Violence Predictor`.
 This project is Violence Recognition from Videos using Machine Learning.

 ## TECHNOLOGIES